hashirkz/nitter_scraper/readme.md

 2. issues with emoji package
    1. downgrade to emoji==1.7.0 i.e pip uninstall emoji pip install emoji==1.7.0
    2. uninstall numpy and install numpy == 1.23.0

+3. does not work with python >3.10 because of numpy 1.23.0 version issues